Breath Alcohol Testing Q&A

 The breath analyzer, or breathalyzer, can measure the amount of ethanol in your breath through negative and positive charged electrodes, known respectively as anodes and electrodes.
 When you breathe into the breathalyzer tube, the ethanol in your breath causes a reaction between the anode and electrode, which creates an electrical current that accurately corresponds to the ethanol concentration in your breath.

 If you need an urgent care clinic in Denton, TX, that provides breath alcohol testing, we would be happy to help at Minor Emergency of Denton!
-Please feel free to call us at (940) 382-9898 for more information or come to see us for a walk-in appointment at 4400 Teasley Lane, Suite 200, in Denton, Texas.
+Please feel free to contact us for more information or come to see us for a walk-in appointment at 4400 Teasley Lane, Suite 200, in Denton, Texas.